schierproducts/schier-api-documentation/src/grease-monkey/kitchen-fixtures/get-kitchen-fixture-by-id.md

 ---
-title: GET a Kitchen Fixture (by Id)
+title: GET Kitchen Fixture (by Id)
 description: Return a single kitchen fixture associated with a Grease Monkey project.
 sidebarDepth: 0
 ---